injamam00155/CSE303-sec-04-Group-03/README.md

         pip install -r requirements.txt

-6. Run the command:
+6. Run the command(either one of them should work.
+If the first one does not work, try the second one):

         python manage.py runserver
-OR
         python3 manage.py runserver

 7. Open a browser and go to the url: http://127.0.0.1:8000/